awsdocs/amazon-ses-developer-guide/doc-source/notifications-via-email.md

 1. In the navigation pane, under **Identity Management**, choose **Email Addresses** if you want to configure bounce and complaint notifications for an email address, or choose **Domains** if you want to configure bounce and complaint notifications for a domain\.

-1. In the list of verified senders, choose the email address or domain for which you want to configure bounce and complaint notifications\.
+1. In the list of verified email addresses or domains, choose the email address or domain that you want to configure bounce and complaint notifications for\.

 1. In the details pane, expand the **Notifications** section\.